i-MSCP/plugin-installer/README.md

-# Plugin Installer for Roundcube
+# i-MSCP Plugin Installer for Roundcube

+This installer is a drop-in replacement for the roundcube/plugin-installer.

 This installer ensures that plugins end up in the correct directory: